strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 #### Hanging transactions

 Hanging transactions have a missing or out-of-order control record and may be caused by delayed messages due to a network issue ([KIP-890](https://cwiki.apache.org/confluence/display/KAFKA/KIP-890%3A+Transactions+Server-Side+Defense)).
-This issue is rare, but it's important to be aware and set alerts, because the consequences can impact cluster availability.
+This issue is rare, but it's important to be aware and set alerts, because the consequences can impact the service availability.

 The transaction coordinator automatically aborts any ongoing transaction that is not completed within `transaction.timeout.ms`.
 This mechanism does not work for hanging transactions because from the coordinator's point of view the transaction was completed and a transaction marker written (and no longer needs to be timed out).
 But from the partition leader's point of view there is a data record for a transaction after the commit/abort marker, which is indistinguishable from the start of a new transaction.

-A hanging transaction is usually revealed by a stuck application with growing lag ([KIP-664](https://cwiki.apache.org/confluence/display/KAFKA/KIP-664%3A+Provide+tooling+to+detect+and+abort+hanging+transactions)).
+A hanging transaction is usually revealed by a stuck application with growing lag.
 Despite messages being produced, consumers can't make any progress because the LSO does not grow anymore.

 For example, you will see the following messages in the consumer logs: